Main Line Health

 To make sure we were on the right path, we tested the site again using the designs to make sure that the visuals were aiding the usability of the site.
 Using heat mapping software, we were able to validate that users were finding information easily, and that edits made due to the previous test showed measurable improvements in usability.

 Once all of the design components and final templates were completed, they were all captured in a living style guide that chronicled all aspects of the design system (individual pieces such as button styles, full landing pages, and the working code for each).
 This ensured all site maintainers a foolproof method to extend sites in the future as needs change—whether those are business in nature or related to specific patient needs.

-The style guide was transitioned to the development team for a Sitecore build, with weekly consultation from Palantir to answer any outstanding questions or provide guidance toward the design.
+After our style guide was transitioned to the development team for a Sitecore build, Palantir provided weekly consultation to answer any outstanding questions or provide guidance toward the design.
 By creating a truly modular and flexible site that leverages the power of SASS for a wider range of control over typography, color variables and grid structure, the development vendor could take this code directly and create the website, communicating design intent in the language of the web.

 Palantir.net provided us with design ideas and UX recommendations which have improved user engagement and satisfaction in key areas of our site.
 From our 67% increase in users engaging with provider profiles and a 23% gain in users browsing locations in the first year post-launch to a 73% increase in users viewing specialty and service content, our engagement brought measureable value to the organization's digital marketing efforts.